hytest-org/hytest/essential_reading/DataSources/Data_S3.md

 The permissions scheme for S3 allows for anonymous/global read access, as well as secured access via specific credentials.
 We'll look at generic workflows using an anonymous-access store, then finish off with some private/credentialed operations.

-The easiest way to access S3 data from within a Python program is via the [fsspec](https://filesystem-spec.readthedocs.io/en/latest/) module.
+The easiest way to access data with the S3 API through a Python program is via the [fsspec](https://filesystem-spec.readthedocs.io/en/latest/) module.
 This is a layer of abstraction that lets us interact with arbitrary storage mechanisms as if they are conventional file systems.
-It makes S3 'look' like a conventional file system.
+It makes this object storage 'look' like a conventional file system.

 ## Anonymous Reads

 A lot of data is available for global read, which does not require credentials or a profile.
-In this case, we set `anon=True` when plumbing the `fsspec` object:
+In this case, we set `anon=True` when plumbing the `fsspec` object.
+Here we demonstrate how to list the contents of an AWS S3 bucket with global read access:

 ```python
 fs = fsspec.filesystem(